ppy/osu-wiki/news/2016/2016-08-29-osuremix-contest-1-results.md

 <iframe width="100%" height="166" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/273113582&color=ff5500&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false"></iframe>
 <br/>

-However, to spread the glory around a bit, we've decided to crown the second-most chosen entry from the community vote as the winner for the community prize as well. **[Sayaka-](https://osu.ppy.sh/users/Sayaka-)**'s entry was a strong contender for first place from the moment the polls began.
+However, to spread the glory around a bit, we've decided to crown the second-most chosen entry from the community vote as the winner for the community prize as well. **::Sayaka-::{ user=398275 }**'s entry was a strong contender for first place from the moment the polls began.

 <iframe width="100%" height="166" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/263249493&color=ff5500&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false"></iframe>
 <br/>

-We'd also like to give an honorable mention to the third place entry from the community vote, created by **[happy30](https://osu.ppy.sh/users/happy30)**. happy30 has been with us for a long time and is well established as a mapper on his own merit, and it is truly something special to see him producing more excellent original content for osu! - albeit in an entirely different domain!
+We'd also like to give an honorable mention to the third place entry from the community vote, created by **::happy30::{ user=27767 }**. happy30 has been with us for a long time and is well established as a mapper on his own merit, and it is truly something special to see him producing more excellent original content for osu! - albeit in an entirely different domain!

 <iframe width="100%" height="166" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/279974384&color=ff5500&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false"></iframe>
 <br/>